Debt Equity Ratio in QuickBooks 2014

 |Total liabilities and owner’s equity||$320,000|

 By using the example balance sheet shown, you can calculate the debt equity ratio by using this formula:

 This formula returns the debt equity ratio of 0.5.
 Therefore, this firm’s long-term debt equals 0.5, or 50 percent of its owner’s equity.

-You simply compare your debt equity ratio with the debt equity ratios of other, similar-sized firms in your industry.
-As is the case with the debt ratio, the less long-term debt you carry, the better — all other things being equal.
+There's not really a guideline for a debt equity ratio.
+You simply compare your debt equity ratio with the debt equity ratios of similar-size firms in your industry.
+As is the case with the debt ratio, all other things being equal, the less long-term debt you carry, the better.